Taylor Swift Spotted in New York City, Wearing Bridal White, Days Before Her Wedding

 Taylor Swift, the Grammy-winning singer, was spotted in New York City on Thursday, wearing bridal white.
-She was seen at the exclusive membership club Zero Bond, where she attended Lena Dunham's 40th birthday bash.
-Swift's unusual way of inviting guests to her upcoming nuptials to Travis Kelce has been revealed, with guests being called via phone rather than traditional invitations.
+She was seen at the exclusive membership club Zero Bond, where she was attending Lena Dunham's 40th birthday bash.
+Swift's unusual way of inviting guests to her upcoming nuptials to Travis Kelce has been revealed.

 Taylor Swift opted for bridal white again as she was spotted enjoying an outing in New York City on Thursday.
 The 36-year-old Grammy winner, who rocked a chic white dress while stopping by Lena Dunham 's 40th birthday bash on Tuesday, flashed a smile as she arrived to the exclusive membership club Zero Bond .